amrdraz/se-assignment/README.md

 ### Features

-- The app must serve the data from a mongodb database.
+- The app must serve the data from a JSON file.
 - The app should implement a simple GET API for getting quotes.
 - quotes.js should impliment the functions bellow